opensearch-project/security/README.md

 ## Documentation

-Please refer to the [Official documentation] for detailed information on installing and configuring opendistro-elasticsearch-security plugin.
+Please refer to the [technical documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.

 ## Quick Start